Farelithium/Myportfolio/README.md

 # ✨ Farel's Portfolio Web

-Halo!
-Gue Muhammad Farel Firdaus, mahasiswa Informatika dari ITENAS, dan ini adalah web portfolio pribadi gue.
+Hey there!
+I'm Muhammad Farel Firdaus, an Informatics student at ITENAS, and this is my personal portfolio website.

 ---